-The club has three ways that you can get free membership for the next year
+The club has three ways that you can get free membership for the year following the activity

 1. Marshalling or helping at club events in a calendar year

 You need four points or more to qualify for free membership for the next year

 You get 2 points for helping at each of: Club Road Race, Open TT, Cyclo-Cross Race and for timekeeping at the club evening time trials.

 You get 1 point for helping at each of the four club evening time trials:

 2-up 10 (Apr and Aug) or 3-up 10 (Aug) or Hill Climb (Aug/Sep)

 2. Introduce a new member to the club

 If you introduce someone that has not previously been a member or attended a ride, then when they have officially joined (completed the membership form and paid their subs), you will qualify for free membership in the following subscription year.
 The newly joining member must add your name to the membership form when they join or you should send an email to the Membership Secretary before they join in order to benefit from this.